hazelcast/hazelcast-reference-manual/src/ISemaphore.md

 As can be seen, the maximum count of concurrent threads is equal or smaller than 3.
 If you remove the semaphore acquire/release statements in `SemaphoreMember`, you will see that there is no limitation on the number of concurrent usages.

 Hazelcast also provides backup support for `ISemaphore`.
-When a member goes down, another member can take over the semaphore with the permit information (permits are automatically released when a member goes down).
+When a member goes down, you can have another member take over the semaphore with the permit information (permits are automatically released when a member goes down).
 To enable this, configure synchronous or asynchronous backup with the properties `backup-count` and `async-backup-count` (by default, synchronous backup is already enabled).

 ### Configuring Semaphore